G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Discussion

 \section{Discussion}

-We aimed to explain and compare the performances of the GC and IPW for estimating causal effects in time-to-event analyses with time-invariant confounders.
+We aimed to explain and compare the performances of the GC, IPW and DRS for estimating causal effects in time-to-event analyses with time-invariant confounders.
 We focused on the average HR and the RMST difference.
-The results of the simulations showed that the two methods performed similarly in terms of MAB, VEB, coverage rate, and type I error rate.
-Nevertheless, the GC outperformed the IPW in terms of statistical power, even when the censoring rate was high.
-Furthermore, the simulations showed that the Q-model in the GC approach should preferentially include all the risk factors to ensure a smaller mean bias.
-Therefore, the main advantage of using the GC is the gain in statistical power.
+The results of the simulations showed that the three methods performed similarly in terms of bias, VEB, coverage rate, and type I error rate.
+Nevertheless, both the GC and the DRS outperformed the IPW in terms of statistical power, even when the censoring rate was high.
+Furthermore, the simulations showed that $Q(A,L)$ should preferentially include all the risk factors to ensure a smaller bias due to the self-induced selection.
+The main advantage of using the GC is the gain in statistical power.
+DRS is also an interesting method due to its double robustness property at the cost of a small loss of efficiency.

+We have overcome the self-induced selection in HR \textit{i.e.}, the non-collapsibility due to the presence of a cause of the time-to-event independent of the exposure, by averaging the time-dependant HR.
+The $AHR$ is furthermore a valid causal estimand because it creates a contrast between a function of the potential outcomes under the two exposures $A=1$ or $A=0$.\cite{Martinussen_2020} Surprisingly, we reported a higher bias of the RMST difference by GC when we only considered the true confounders.
+The difference in survival, such as RMST, is only collapsible in a fully continuous-time context, \textit{i.e.}, with infinitely short time intervals.\cite{Sjolander_2016} For the GC, we computed the survival probability for each observed event time leading to small intervals.
+Therefore, we could observe slight, but still present, bias due to non-collapsibility when the risk factors were not considered.
+We did not observe such bias with the higher censoring rate due to the scarcity of events.\cite{Aalen_2015}

-In the two applications, the 95\% CIs were also narrower when using the GC with all the risk factors.
-Moreover, while the first application in multiple sclerosis did not highlight relevant differences between the GC and IPW, the second one in kidney transplantation illustrated the importance of the set of covariates to consider.
-On the basis of the GC with all risk factors, we concluded there was a significant difference between Basiliximab and Thymoglobulin.
-In contrast, when using the GC with only the true confounders, we reported a non-significant difference.
-Two arguments can explain why the consideration of all risk factors in the Q-model was associated with the best performance.
-First, this approach reduces the residual variance and increases the precision of the predictions of potential outcomes.
-Second, even if a risk factor is balanced between the exposure groups at baseline, it could become unbalanced over time (as illustrated in Figure~\ref{L1}).
+While the first application to multiple sclerosis highlighted differences between the duo GC/DRS and the IPW, the second one in kidney transplantation illustrated the importance of the set of covariates to consider.
+With all risk factors, we concluded with more confidence that there was not a significant difference between Basiliximab and Thymoglobulin.
+In contrast, when using only the true confounders, the bound of the 95\% CIs were close to zero.
+This again highlights the fact that even if a risk factor is balanced between the exposure groups at baseline, it could become unbalanced over time (as illustrated in Figure~\ref{Fig1}, panel B).